quicwg/base-drafts/draft-ietf-quic-transport.md

 packet wishes to use (see {{connection-id}}).
 The server MUST use consistent Source Connection IDs during the handshake.

-On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+On first receiving an Initial or Retry packet from the server, the client MUST use the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
 Once a client has received an Initial packet from the server, it MUST discard any packet it receives with a different Source Connection ID.

 ### Tokens